If you’re like many women, chances are you go to great lengths not to burden those around you. But the signs of stroke demand immediate attention.

 Stroke is not only the No. 4 cause of death in the United States, it’s also a leading cause of severe, long-term disability.
 That’s why it’s important to take action immediately.
 Research conducted by The American Stroke Association shows that patients who take a clot-busting drug, or thrombolytic, within three hours of their first stroke symptom can reduce long-term disability from ischemic stroke – the most common type, accounting for about 87 percent of all cases.

-When you know the signs of stroke, the life you save could be your own or someone else’s – as was the case with Shermane’s attentive date.
+When you know the signs of stroke, the life you save could be your own or someone else’s.
 Learn to spot the signs of stroke, or spot a stroke F.A.S.T.
 (Face drooping, Arm weakness, Speech difficulty, Time to call 911) with the help of our mobile app for iphone/ipad.
 Your life is in your hands!